stanleyogada/OGADA-SWIFT-BANKING-BACKEND/README.md

 # OGADA-SWIFT-BANKING-BACKEND

-An application solely for education purposes!!
+An application solely for education purposes!
+This is a DEMO simple banking application that allows users to create accounts, deposit, withdraw, and transfer funds between accounts.

 ## Live links 🚀
 - [DOCUMENTATION](https://documenter.getpostman.com/view/11253311/2s93z5842M#intro)